 Lease

-Lease is a DHCP software distribution consisting of DHCPv4 and DHCPv6 servers, relay agents, clients, and various utilities.
+Lease is a DHCP software suite consisting of DHCPv4 and DHCPv6 servers, relay agents, clients, and various utilities.

 Contents